SHOREdevelopers/COVE/sites/all/modules/views_timelinejs/README.md

   conforming to a [PHP supported date and time format] (http://php.net/manual/en/datetime.formats.php).

+  Start dates are required by event slides and eras.
+If this mapping is not configured or if the field does not output dates in a valid format, then the slides or eras will not be added to the timeline.

   The field should contain a single date, which means if you use a Date field then you need to configure it to only output the Start date value.
 If you want to display end dates, then you will have to add the field a second time.